The toothpaste you use is very important, but when you go to the store to pick up toothpaste, there are so many to choose from. How do you choose?

 MI Paste is another “different” toothpaste that can be used in an effective dental health strategy.
 It has recaldent in it.
 Recaldent uses a casein protein to place the calcium ion back on the demineralized tooth.
 Caesin or casein is derived from milk protein.
 We have used this very effectively for many of our patients.

 Tooth and Gums Paste is probably the most holistic thing on the market today.
 We stock both the paste and the mouth rinse for our patients.
 The mouth rinse is wildly popular.
 Everyone seems to love it!
 The thing about this toothpaste and mouth rinse is that it is all-natural.
 The active ingredients are all herbs and essential oils.
 This seems like some type of joke to many people who don’t believe in such a thing.
 In real scientific studies, it has gone head to head with fluoride products and other products from the mainstream and beaten most of them.
 This product was #1 in a halitosis (bad breath) study, which surprised the researchers.
 Give it a try!
 You will like it!
 This is available at our front desk as well.

 Prescription Toothpaste Is That Really A Thing?

 This is Prevident 5000.
 It comes in three forms; Booster Plus, Sensitive, and Dry Mouth.
 This is a prescription product.
 Most toothpastes have 850 parts per million (PPM) in it.
 This product has 5000 PPM.
-So, you can see it is much stronger than an over the counter toothpaste.
+So, you can see it is much stronger than an over-the-counter toothpaste.
 We use this for people who have decay problems, sensitivity, and dry mouth coupled with decay.
 Dry mouth leads to decay.
-Therefore, this toothpaste can really be a lifesaver or a tooth saver. 🙂 Dr. Mark or Dr. Ellen are the only ones who put you on this toothpaste, and it works great in certain situations.
+Therefore, this toothpaste can really be a lifesaver or a tooth saver.
+Dr. Mark is the only ones who put you on this toothpaste, and it works great in certain situations.